mikejoh/listen-and-serve/README.md

 # Listen and serve

+_I'm not actively working on this repository, use for reference only!_

 ## Explain!

 Listen and serve is a repository where you'll find ~~a vast amount of~~ examples of HTTP-servers written in different programming languages (using ~~a vast amount of~~ different web frameworks).
 All of the examples provides a Dockerfile for you so that you easily can run them seperatly as containers or via the nginx proxy container.